groupdocs-search/GroupDocs.Search-Docs/java/developer-guide/advanced-usage/creating-an-index/search-index-events.md

 ## OperationProgressChanged event

-The [OperationProgressChanged](https://reference.groupdocs.com/search/java/com.groupdocs.search.events/EventHub#OperationProgressChanged) event occurs when the progress of an index operation changes.
+The [OperationProgressChanged](https://reference.groupdocs.com/search/java/com.groupdocs.search.events/EventHub#OperationProgressChanged) event occurs when the progress of an indexing or updating operation changes.
 The example below demonstrates how to track the progress of an index operation.